parthasaradhie/parking-lot-service/README.md

     - With this way there is no need to handle from application level so that there wont be any thread locking or synchronize code blocks not needed.
     - With the current algorithm Slot selection is executed in DB layer with SQL so there is no overhead on application layer to use custom datastructure to pick best suitable slots.
     - With this the solution will become highly scalable and performers better than the application level handling algorithms.

+# Current project status
+    - 98% test coverage achieved
+    - All the API are tested locally and working fine
 # DB Design

 ![alt](doc/images/parking_lot_DD_Schema.png)